1. Intro

 • if a parameter has experienced small or infrequent gradients, then remains smaller and that parameter is updated more aggressively.

-In this sense, RMSProp is a per-parameter normalization mechanism based on recent gradient magnitudes.
+In this sense, RMSProp is a per-parameter normalization mechanism based on recent gradient magnitudes, just like AdaGrad but with bounded memory.

 2.2 Why EMA fixes AdaGrad’s main limitation